ezsystems/ezpublish-legacy/support/lupdate-ezpublish3/README.txt

 system such as RPM, make sure that you also have the qt-devel package.

 If you build ezlupdate against the Qt/X11 library, it will require X11 to run, even though it is a console program.
-If you have installed eZ publish on a server without X11 it is recommended that you build ezlupdate against Qt/embedded.
+If you have installed eZ Publish on a server without X11 it is recommended that you build ezlupdate against Qt/embedded.